ShyamSunder149/CTF-writeups/Root-me/Cryptanalysis/File PKZIP/README.md

 ```
 in this command fcrackzip is the base package and -v is used for Validation, -D is used to access dictionary, -u is
 used to unzip the file and -p is used for using string as an initial password.
-after running this command it usually takes few minutes to get you the answer and I finally got the password
+after running this command it usually takes few minutes to get you the answer and I finally got the password</br>
 ![PKZIP2](https://user-images.githubusercontent.com/55373148/116654210-53c4be00-a9a6-11eb-8988-1fbb4a6f5bb6.png)